mattlianje/d4/README.md

 # d4s

-**_d4s_** is a collection of OSS libraries for writing simple, powerful, and type-safe data transformations in Scala.
-The libraries are zero-dependency and can be dropped into your project like header files. **_d4s_** core principles are:
+**_d4s_** is a collection of Scala libraries for writing simple, powerful, and type-safe data transformations.
+The libraries are zero-dependency and can be dropped into your project like header files. **_d4s'_** core principles are:

 1. Impossible states should be unrepresentable
 2. Functions should be referentially transparent